ACT 126 – Child Abuse Recognition and Reporting Act

 If you look in the Act itself in Section 1205.6 (a) (4) you will see that if you will be giving professional education (Act 48) credit to your professionals then the trainer must be one approved by The Pennsylvania Department of Education (PDE) and The Department of Public Welfare (DPW).
 According to the law, if you are not going to give Act 48 credit you may use any other trainer to deliver the training.

-Finally, an LEA may have staff attend a “train-the-trainer” session so that they would have their own internal qualified trainer.
+Finally, an LEA may have staff attend a "train-the-trainer" session so that they would have their own internal qualified trainer.
 This would give the school flexibility in conducting trainings.
-Both PFSA and PCAR offer this type of trainings so you would need to contact them.
+PFSA offers this type of training so you would need to contact them.
 PCAR, nor trainers in their network, provide trainings-of-trainers to allied professionals or school districts.